St. Clair's defeat: Background

-Washington then ordered General Arthur St. Clair, who served both as governor of the Northwest Territory and as a major general in the Army, to mount a more vigorous effort by summer 1791.
-Congress agreed to raise a second regiment of regular soldiers for six months, but it later reduced soldiers' pay.
-The demoralized First Regiment was reduced to 299 soldiers, while the new Second Regiment was able to recruit only half of its authorized soldiers.
-St. Clair was forced to augment his Army with Kentucky militia as well as two regiments (five battalions) of six-month levies.
+Washington then ordered Arthur St. Clair, governor of the Northwest Territory, to mount a more vigorous effort by the summer of 1791.
+Harmar's experience had proven that state militiamen, who made up the bulk of his army, were too undisciplined to be reliable.
+Congress authorized the raising of a second regiment of regular soldiers for six months, but at a reduced rate of pay.
+The demoralized First Regiment was reduced to 299 soldiers, while the new Second Regiment only had half the number of recruits needed for a full contingent.
+St. Clair was able to raise two regiments (five battalions) with six-month civilian levies but ultimately had no choice but to ask Kentucky to send its militia.

-In May 1791 Lieutenant Colonel James Wilkinson led a subsequent raid in August 1791, intended to create a distraction that would aid St. Clair's march north.
-In the Battle of Kenapacomaqua, Wilkinson killed 9 Wea and Miami, and captured 34 Miami as prisoners, including a daughter of Miami war chief Little Turtle.
-Many of the confederation leaders were considering terms of peace to present to the United States, but when they received news of Wilkinson's raid, they readied for war.
-Wilkinson's raid thus had the opposite effect, uniting the tribes against St. Clair instead of distracting them.
+In May 1791, Lieutenant Colonel James Wilkinson led a subsequent raid in August 1791, intended to create a distraction that would aid St. Clair's march north.
+In the Battle of Kenapacomaqua, Wilkinson killed nine Wea and Miami and captured thirty-four Miami as prisoners, including a daughter of Miami war chief Little Turtle.
+Many of the confederation leaders had grown weary of fighting and were considering making overtures of peace to Congress.
+Upon hearing of Wilkinson's raid, however, the peace movement collapsed, and the tribes quickly united for war.